 Even injuries that most people think are small, like road rash, oftentimes are extremely painful and require long periods of therapy.
 In addition, injuries like broken bones have the potential to be more severe breaks, like compound fractures, due once again to the fact that the rider takes the brunt of the impact in a motorcycle crash.

-Contact An Experienced St. Louis Motorcycle Accident Attorney
+Contact An Experienced St. Louis, MO Motorcycle Accident Attorney

 Combs Law Group values communication and accessibility.
 We create a one-on-one relationship between you and the attorney working on your case.
 This ensures that not only will you be able to talk directly with your lawyer whenever the need arises, but also that you can be confident that your attorney is giving the maximum priority to your case.
 We maintain a network of physical and mental health professionals our clients can access so that they can deal with the physical and mental trauma associated with a motorcycle accident.
 But most importantly, we have helped many other motorcyclists who have been in accidents and thus know how juries and police can occasionally be biased against bikers.